-If a student has a change of address and/or contact numbers, please submit the Change of Address Form to the Counseling Office so it can be updated in our system.
+If a student has a change of address and/or contact number, please submit the Change of Address Form to the Counseling Office so it can be updated in our system.

 a.
 You may call or email to make the request.
 Please provide the student’s name, grade, ID number and the dismissal time.
 If you call you may need to leave a voicemail, we promise we will get the message, but we will not return the call to verify.
 If you email, we will respond with a quick “Got it” or “Thank you”, etc. to verify we received the message.

 b.
 You can send us the early dismissal request the evening before or the day of, but please give us at least 30 minutes to receive and process the request.
 We can not process early dismissal’s days in advance.
 You can, however, let us know in advance if your student will be ABSENT.
 Please note we stop checking emails or voicemails after 3:30PM, if you need an early dismissal for a time later than that, please make sure to call or email before 3:15PM.
-Students in 9th and 10th grade please contact Heather Knapp, Heather.firstname.lastname@example.org or 817-744-2042.
-Students in 11th and 12th grade please contact Melissa Olson, email@example.com or 817-744-2040.
+Students with Last Name A - K please contact Heather Knapp, Heather.firstname.lastname@example.org or 817-744-2042.
+Students with Last Name L - Z please contact Melissa Olson, email@example.com or 817-744-2040.

 d.
 If the student returns to school after an early dismissal, they MUST sign back in at the attendance office with any necessary documentation (ie: doctor’s note)